 - SSAT’s 4 pillars of principled curriculum design: reviewing your current curriculum provision and identifying areas for development

 - Informal discussion with colleagues (optional)

 - Attendees will leave with a full understanding of the requirements of the new Ofsted framework.
 They will be confident that they know the questions Ofsted will ask about their curriculum design and delivery and gain ideas about how best to evidence the quality of their provision.

 - They will be equipped with resources and guidance to work through with colleagues back at school and will have gained practical ideas from curriculum leads from other schools.

 Colin has worked at five large comprehensive schools as a languages teacher, head of department and faculty, deputy head and finally headteacher.
-He was also a senior adviser in the National Strategies in the data and evaluation team, and trained as an Ofsted inspector.
+He was also a senior adviser in the National Strategies in the data and evaluation team.
 He joined SSAT in 2011 and is currently a senior education lead with responsibility for data, accountability and inspection.